Volume conjectures for the Reshetikhin-Turaev and the Turaev-Viro invariants

-Such minimum are not unique and are classified in \cite{Fuj90}.
-In particular, the boundary of each $M_{\text{min}}$ is a connected surface of genus $2,$ and an Euler number calculation shows that each ideal triangulation of $M_{\text{min}}$ with two tetrahedra mush have only one edge.
-See the figure below.
+Such minimums are not unique and are classified in \cite{Fuj90}.
+In particular, the boundary of each of them is a connected surface of genus $2$, and an Euler characteristic calculation shows that each ideal triangulation of $M_{\text{min}}$ with two tetrahedra has only one edge, as in Figure~\ref{fig:genus2}.

-Therefore, for $r\geqslant 3,$
+Therefore, for $r\geqslant 3$,